uboslinux/ubos-docs/sphinx/developers/understanding/createsite.rst

   on the terminal;
 * optionally, generates an openssl key pair and a self-signed certificate and inserts those into the :doc:`../site-json` file;
-* optionally, obtains a Letsencrypt SSL/TLS certificate.
-Due to the way Letsencrypt operates, this only works on devices that have a publicly accessible IP address and public DNS has been set up to resolve the hostname of the to-be-created :term:`Site` to that device.
+* optionally, obtains a LetsEncrypt SSL/TLS certificate.
+Due to the way LetsEncrypt operates, this only works on devices that have a publicly accessible IP address and public DNS has been set up to resolve the hostname of the to-be-created :term:`Site` to that device.